Māori-medium Education

 Subject overview

-Other options include an Arts degree in Education, aimed at students who are interested in education but don’t necessarily want to become a teacher.
+Other study options include a Bachelor of Arts majoring in Education, aimed at students who are interested in education as a subject but not requiring teacher registration.
 This programme offers an introduction to Māori education.
-An Arts degree in Māori Studies looks at Māori knowledge and learning as well as te reo and tikanga Māori.
+A Bachelor of Arts degree in Māori Studies looks at Māori knowledge and learning as well as te reo and tikanga Māori.

 You can also undertake a research masters degree that looks at areas such as: Māori and Indigenous language revitalisation, language education, and language policy; the critical study of race and ethnicity in education, Kaupapa Māori theory; Māori-Pakeha (and wider colonial-Indigenous) educational relationships; and Indigenous and postcolonial studies in education.